jasonmeurer/ubuntudesktop/README.md

 # ubuntu-desktop

-Use on Ubuntu 16.10 or later as copy and paste does not work on 16.04
+Tested on Ubuntu 17.04 as copy and paste does not work on 16.04

 AWS
 1. add the contents of the ubuntudesktop.sh file to the User-data section.